-As of 2017, there are over 150 countries eligible for eTourist Visa (eTV) in India.
-These countries include USA, Australia, Canada, New Zealand, UK and many more.
+There are more than 150 countries eligible for eTourist Visa (eTV) in India, including USA, Australia, Canada, New Zealand, UK and many more.

 The cost of the visa depends on the passport with which you apply, and can vary from US $0-60.

 Applying for an eVisa is quite simple, thanks to the Indian Government eVisa Website.
 Simply click that link, scroll to the bottom of the page and click the “Apply online” button to begin the process.

 After filling out the application form, you’ll be prompted to pay online by credit card.
 Your application will then be processed and, if approved, the eVisa will be sent to your email.

 Simply print out the eVisa and present it upon arriving in India.

 While I can recommend certain vaccinations here, you should always talk to your local health professional about which shots you may or may not need for visiting specific destinations.